backube/volsync/test-e2e/README.md

 ## Roles

+- `compare_pvc_data` - Compare the contents of 2 PVCs
+  Spawns a Pod that mounts both PVCs and compares their contents, failing if they differ
+  - Uses: TBD
+  - Parameters:
+    - `namespace`
+    - `pvc1_name`, `pvc2_name`
+  - Returns: none
 - `create_namespace` - Creates a temporary test Namespace and deletes it at the end of the test
   - Uses: none